inovex/snowform_docs/README.md

-# snowtf_docs
+# snowform_docs
-Documentation for the SnowTF, a modular terraform based snowflake template
+Documentation for the SnowForm, a modular terraform based snowflake template

 ## Introduction:
 ### What is SnowForm:
-SnowForm is a modular snowflake template based on the official Snowflake Terraform provider.
+SnowForm is a modular snowflake template exploiding individually configurable Terraform modules, based on the official Snowflake Terraform provider.
 It enables developers to quickly set up a new snowflake account following best practices and guidelines.

 ### For whom we build it:
 The architecture of SnowForm is specifically designed to support smaller teams or individual administrators managing a Snowflake account.
 The architecture is intentionally straightforward, making it easy to customize and extend to meet specific organizational requirements.